 The TYSL fulfills recommended physical activity guidelines while also encouraging positive lifestyles, behavioral change, educational performance and health literacy, and youth leadership to help prevent violence, substance abuse, and chronic diseases like obesity.
 It integrates soccer skills and training with activity-based education for health and social skills.
 Its well-defined curriculum includes technical soccer skills and activities that specifically address Trenton’s public health priorities, identified through the 2021 Trenton Health and Wellness Plan/Trenton 250 Masterplan and other research.

 The Trenton program aims to broadly support HEALTH, WELLBEING, EDUCATION and COMMUNITY

 The program is a cross-sector investment in public health to promote a positive socio-economic future for the City of Trenton.
 Research on physical activity shows long-term economic benefits can occur from the prevention of chronic diseases like diabetes and cardiovascular disease or social ills like substance abuse and violence.
 Prevention reduces demand on public and personal budgets for expensive medical and social services and improves economic activity and productivity.
-Resilience can be nutured in a positive environment to help individuals and families build healthier futures after trauma and difficult life circumstances.
+Resilience can be nurtured after trauma and difficult life circumstances within a positive environment that can help individuals and families build healthier futures

 PSNI welcomes collaboration with other organizations.
 Please contact Mike Hansen, PSNI Board Director at firstname.lastname@example.org.